denniszielke/blue-green-with-containerapps/README.md

 We will create a service principal and grant it permissions on a dedicated resource group

 ```
-DEPLOYMENT_NAME="dzca15cgithub" # here the deployment
+DEPLOYMENT_NAME="dzca13cgithub" # here the deployment
 RESOURCE_GROUP=$DEPLOYMENT_NAME # here enter the resources group
-LOCATION="northeurope" # azure region can only be canadacentral or northeurope
+LOCATION="canadacentral" # azure region can only be canadacentral or northeurope
 AZURE_SUBSCRIPTION_ID=$(az account show --query id -o tsv) # here enter your subscription id
 GHUSER="denniszielke" # replace with your user name
 GHREPO="blue-green-with-containerapps" # here the repo name